zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/ef-utilities.md

 ### Update Single Value

 A simpler API for working with disconnected entities and only updating single values.
-This is useful if you want to update a value on an entity without roundtripping the database.
-A typical usecase could be to update the number of reads of a blogpost.
+It is useful if you want to update a value on an entity without roundtripping the database.
+A typical use case could be to update the number of reads of a blogpost.

 {% include template-example.html %}
 {% highlight csharp %}